APPLYING ZUMIGO TECHNOLOGY

-Zumigo adds an additional layer authentication that leverages a new data source – authoritative mobile identity and location information directly from the carriers.
+Zumigo adds an additional layer of authentication that leverages multiple intelligent networks..
 While a fraudster may know a consumer’s name, address, Social Security number, and date of birth, they don’t often know their mobile phone number.
 Verifying that the mobile phone number “belongs” with the other information can identify discrepancies and highlight potential fraud.

 A one-time passcode (OTP) is a passcode that is valid for only one login session or transaction.
 OTPs are used to grant users access to accounts.

 How do fraudsters intercept OTPs?

 One-time passcodes are often sent to mobile phones.
 Some fraudsters attempt to intercept OTPs by providing their own mobile phone number.
-Zumigo easily combats this method by verifying the name and address on file with the carrier.
+Zumigo easily combats this method by verifying ownership of the phone number.
 More sophisticated fraudsters attempt to intercept OTPs in a number of ways, including:

 - Porting the phone number away from the real consumer to another carrier or MVNO